Ajayacme339/Ajayacme339/README.md

 - 😄 My pronouns are: He/His/Him
 - 🔭 I’m currently working as a Data engineer at Centene Corportaion
-   - 👯 I'm always open to meet data enginers and learn from then and sharing the learning with community
+   - 👯 I'm always open to meet new data enginers and learn from then
    - 💬 I'm passionate about solving challenging data engineering problems and building world class data engineering solutions
    - 🤘 You can find various data engineering projects on my profile
 - 🧑🏻‍🏫 My Expertise
-   - Building Reliable and Scalable Data Pipeline using Exporing Modern Data Stack (SQL Server,Python,Azure Datafactory,Azure Data Lake,Azure Databricks,Pyspark,SparkSQLAzure Synapse Analytics,snowflake,Power BI)
+   - Building Reliable and Scalable Data Pipeline using Exporing Modern Data Stack (SQL Server,Python,Azure Datafactory,Azure Data Lake,Azure Databricks,Pyspark,SparkSQL,Azure Synapse Analytics,snowflake,Power BI)
    - Leading Migration of On Perm(Relational Database/Non Relational Database) to Azure Cloud and AWS Cloud
    - Data processing,transformation and data loading using Informatica Tools(Informatica Powercenter and Informatica IDQ)